Coagulation and diffusion: a probabilistic perspective on the Smoluchowski PDE: Review and summary

 \subsection{The list of shortcuts in the survey's proofs}

 In our proof of Theorem~\ref{thmo}, several steps are omitted.
-Beyond the absence of a proof of the classical Feynman-Kac formula, in the guise that $v(x,t)$ in Lemma~\ref{l.s} satisfies the PDE~(\ref{e.feynmankac}), and the full justication for the uniqueness assertion in Lemma~\ref{l.s} (for which the reader may see the analytic treatment given in~\cite[Section 6]{HR3d}), the missing steps are: \begin{itemize} \item In the reduction of Proposition~\ref{propsz} to Proposition~\ref{propqqbar} undertaken in Section~\ref{s.coagprop}, the test function $J_n(x,t)$ was chosen to be equal to be identically one.
+Beyond the absence of a proof of the classical Feynman-Kac formula, in the guise that $v(x,t)$ in Lemma~\ref{l.s} satisfies the PDE~(\ref{e.feynmankac}), the missing steps are: \begin{itemize} \item In the reduction of Proposition~\ref{propsz} to Proposition~\ref{propqqbar} undertaken in Section~\ref{s.coagprop}, the test function $J_n(x,t)$ was chosen to be equal to be identically one.
 The more general case requires only a few further lines of argument: see \cite[Section 3.5]{HR3d}. \item Proposition~\ref{p.mart}, showing smallness of the martingale $M(T)$ in~(\ref{emicro}), is not proved.
 See \cite[Section 5]{HR3d}. \item In the proof of Proposition~\ref{propqqbar} in Section~\ref{s.esterr}, the form of the test functions $J(x,n,t)$ and $\overline{J}(x,m,t)$ was simplified so that they have no space-time dependence.
 When this simplification is omitted, the action of the free motion operator in~(\ref{e.freem}) generates some extra terms, where one or both of the derivatives in the Laplacian fall on the test functions.
 The resulting terms tend to be smoother than the existing terms, and the methods of treating them are the same as for their rougher counterparts.
 See the start of \cite[Section 3]{HR3d} for the full scale version of~(\ref{e.freem}) and \cite[Section 3.3]{HR3d} for bounds on the terms appearing in that version. \item We have offered no proof of Proposition~\ref{p.errorbounds}(2), (3) and (4).
 Similarly to the previous point, this omission is a simplification of the presentation of the proof of the Stosszahlansatz.
 The key tools -- uniform killing probability bounds and particle concentration results -- apply equally to prove these statements as we saw that they did to prove Proposition~\ref{p.errorbounds}(1).
 See Sections~$3.3$ and~$3.4$ of \cite{HR3d} for the relevant bounds, valid under the original assumptions. \end{itemize}